Looking for help with your list?

 Identify Inactive Subscribers

-To get started, you'll create a segment based on campaign activity or contact rating to identify inactive subscribers in your list.
+To get started, you'll create a segment based on campaign activity or contact rating to identify inactive subscribers in your audience.
 If you haven't done this yet, read Identify Inactive Subscribers for detailed instructions.

 Choose Your Re-Engagement Tools